Biochemistry of Food, Nutrition, and Metabolic Diseases

 - communication skills

-DSA students and students with disabilities are invited to inform the teacher by e-mail at least ten days before the exam date in order to define the possible individual actions.
+DSA students and students with disabilities are invited to inform the teacher by e-mail at least fifteen days before the exam date in order to define the possible individual actions.
 The e-mail should also send in cc to: [email protected] (for DSA students) or [email protected] (for students with disabilities).

 BIO/10 - BIOCHEMISTRY - University credits: 9